-"On the word of Hashem did Bnei Yisrael travel, and on the word of Hashem did they camp; all those days on which the cloud rested over the Tabernacle, they remained encamped."
+"On the word of Hashem did the Children of Israel travel, and on the word of Hashem did they camp; all those days on which the cloud rested over the Tabernacle, they remained encamped."
 (9:18)

 Each encampment or travel was a tzimtzum (constriction) that created a place where G-dliness could be revealed.